GehriJan/coursework-pyres/coursework/disposition_paper/main.typ

 When proving theorems with a big set of logical assertions, one main challenge is the implementation of efficient algorithms to minimize the time, computing power and storage needed for the computation.

 There are multiple strategies to achieve this goal.
 One of them is to restrict the search for the proof to a subset of _relevant_ clauses.

 Relevant clauses can be determined with different heuristics.
 Some of them compute relevant clauses by measuring how many and which symbols they share with certain other clauses.
 Another defines them by finite models, with the set of the relevant clauses sharing models with the theorem.
 It is also possible to model relevance with machine learning approaches like a Bayesian learning system.

 The alternating path relevance approach determines relevance by constructing a graph modelling all symbols of all clauses.
-Links are defined either by switching the symbol within the clause or by a possible unification with another clause.
+Edges are defined either by switching the symbol within the clause or by a possible unification with another clause.
 Using this graph, a _relevance distance_ can be computed.
 The set of clauses can now be filtered for clauses with a maximum relevance distance to the theorem.

-There do exist implementations of this approach, but they only filter for _relevance connectedness_ ($<=> "relevance distance" < oo <=> exists "path between clauses"$).
+There do exist implementations of this approach, but they only filter for _relevance connectedness_ ($<=> "relevance distance" != oo <=> exists "path between clauses"$).

 == Goal
 Goal of the coursework is